-The Building Our Bundle Program is an online mental and spiritual health program designed to support Indigenous youth during the COVID-19 pandemic.
+The Building Our Bundle Program is an online mental and spiritual health program designed to support Indigenous youth to develop relationships and skills to live a good life.
 The program offers 6-week virtual sessions to connect Indigenous youth with one another and the broader world to explore various mental health skills and cultural teachings.
-Participants may choose to participate in synchronous online sessions in a group setting or engage with activities on their own time.
 All participants are also able to receive one-on-one mentoring support from the FOPT team who will work independently with young people on their self-determined goals.

 If you are interested in bringing this program to your community, please contact us at email@example.com

 This season of Building Our Bundle, we will be focusing on emotional regulation and distress tolerance from Dialectical Behaviour Therapy (DBT skills) using a braided approach.

 This season of Building Our Bundle, we will be offering teachings, skills, and activities that you can pick up to add to your traditional bundle.
 We've designed this season of the program to get you out on the land and connecting with the first family.

 This season of Building Our Bundle (also called Filling Our Baskets) is focused on Haudenosaunee teachings.
 Each week consists of mindfulness practices, cultural teachings, mental health skills, and activities!

 This season of Building Our Bundle, we will be focused on behaviour skills that are meant to help with intense emotions.
 In this season you can expect skill and cultural teachings along with interactive activities and a weekly photo challenge in which you can win FOPT prizes!